1. Overview

 Different measurement techniques for output are adopted for different service areas.

 For most service areas, output is measured in direct volume terms by the number of activities performed by that service area.
 Activities are weighted together into a cost-weighted activity index (CWAI).
 The CWAI calculates the change in the number of activities undertaken, weighting each activity by its cost such that a change of one unit of activity for a high-cost activity has a greater effect on the output than a change of one unit of activity for a low-cost activity.
-Healthcare and education, as well as adult social care, children’s social care, social security administration, and public order and safety, all involve some degree of direct volume measurement in the form of a cost-weighted activity index (CWAI).
+Healthcare and education, as well as adult social care, children's social care, social security administration, tax administration, and public order and safety, all involve some degree of direct volume measurement in the form of a cost-weighted activity index (CWAI).

-In total, approximately 41% of output is measured using the “output-equals-inputs” convention, the other 59% is measured directly.
-All figures stated here refer to Public service productivity: total, UK, 2019.
+In total, approximately 40% of output is measured using the "output-equals-inputs" convention, the other 60% is measured directly.
+All figures stated here refer to Public service productivity: total, UK, 2022.
+In our publications, "quantity output" and "non-quality-adjusted output" have the same meaning.

 Quality adjustment